 NOTE: We recommend you create a manual system restore point before editing the Registry.

-Step 1: Type Regedit in Start menu search box and then press Enter key.
+Step 1: Type Regedit in the Start menu search box and then press Enter key.
 Click Yes button when you see User Account Control prompt to open Registry Editor.

 Step 2: In the Registry Editor, navigate to the following key: